-The mission of Highline Big Picture Schools is to use internships, apprenticeships and rigorous, interest-based projects to immerse students in work they are passionate about in order to develop the skills, habits, and knowledge to succeed in higher education, overcome obstacles to their well-being, and contribute positively to their communities.
+The mission of Highline Big Picture Schools is to use internships, apprenticeships and rigorous, interest-based projects to immerse students in work they are passionate about in order to develop the skills, habits, and knowledge to actualize their post-high school plans, overcome obstacles to their well-being, and contribute positively to their communities.
 This mission is implemented one student at a time within a supportive network of students, staff, advisories, families, and community partners.

 - Big Picture Middle School provides highly personalized and relevant instruction in small classroom setting.